Brazil's Vale third-quarter net falls 66 percent; Guinea mine on hold

 Net sales, or total sales minus sales taxes, fell 34 percent to $10.7 billion.
 The average net sales estimate in the survey was $10.4 billion.

-Iron ore .IO62-CNI=SI, responsible for about 90 percent of Vale's profit, averaged $112.12 a metric ton (1.1023 tons) in the quarter, 36 percent less than a year earlier.
-The price of iron ore fell to a three-year low of $86.70 a metric ton on September 5.
-Vale's iron ore output fell 4.5 percent from the third quarter last year.
+Iron ore .IO62-CNI=SI, responsible for about 90 percent of Vale profit, averaged $112.12 a tonne in the quarter, 36 percent less than a year earlier.
+The price of iron ore, the main steel ingredient, fell to a three-year low of $86.70 a tonne on September 5.
+Vale iron ore output fell 4.5 percent from the third quarter last year.

 The expected sales drop hurt the outlook for earnings before interest, taxes, depreciation and amortization, or EBITDA, a gauge of operational profitability.
 EBITDA adjusted for non-recurring items fell 62 percent to 3.74 billion reais, the statement said, more than analysts expected.